MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/game-manager-tour.md

 ![Game Manager - Servers - CloudScript](media/tutorials/game-manager-servers-cloudscript.png)

-Cloud Script offers an excellent alternative when compared with the overhead of dedicated game servers.
+CloudScript offers an excellent alternative when compared with the overhead of dedicated game servers.

 The servers section of the Game Manager has two major roles: